nicolaskribas/bpfwavelet/README.md

 Following we have [bench-analysis/](bench-analysis/) with python notebooks used to analise and visualize the results of the benchmark.

-In [validade/](validade/) is located packet captures to demonstrate use cases of bpfwavelet as well as the script used to
+In [validate/](validate/) is located packet captures to demonstrate use cases of bpfwavelet as well as the script used to

-In [check/](check/) there is scripts used for checking the correctness of our implementation.
+In [check/](check/) there are scripts used for checking the correctness of our implementation.
 We compared results of our algorithm implemented in eBPF with one implementation in python that uses a known wavelet library.